The spiritual world is not straightforward

 For the True Gospel, it is important to know that

-preaching and living in false gospels will bring imposters into your
+preaching and living in false gospels and teachings will bring imposters into your

-life, such as a false holy spirit or christ, and allow hooks to the enemy.
-The "strong man's property" (Matthew 12:29; Mark 3:27) Christ talks about when He speaks about casting out demons are these
+life, such as a false holy spirit or christ.
+This is a sin that allow hooks to the enemy - the "strong man's property" (Matthew 12:29; Mark 3:27) that Christ talks about when He speaks about casting out demons are these

 hooks, so to "bind the strong man" and get rid of those hooks, we need

-to reject sin demons attach to and reject the false beliefs and
+to reject sin demons attach to, which also means rejecting the false beliefs and

-false guidance they give.
-Only keep truth, because truth is truth no
+false guidance and false teaching they give.
+Only keep good teaching and truth, because truth is truth no

 matter who gave it, and keep the knowledge of your experiences so you